mkoppal-px/golang-conventions/README.md

 * Upper case identifier: exported (visible from other packages)
 * Lower case identifier: private (not visible from other packages)

+Good package names are short and clear.
+They are lower case, with no under_scores or mixedCaps.
+They are often simple nouns, such as:

+* time (provides functionality for measuring and displaying time)
+* list (implements a doubly linked list)
+* http (provides HTTP client and server implementations)

 ## Control structures

 ### If